-In the coming months, we will be releasing a variety of posts that will help determine the best use of our safety products for various industries and specific applications.
+Depending on your industry and specific applications, buying cable protectors can be confusing.
 Here we provide a general overview to better determine the type of cable protector that suits your needs and help you with buying cable protectors.

 First, it is important to consider a product’s primary function.
 The sole purpose of a cable protector is to provide a safe crossing for vehicles and/or pedestrians for a wide variety of environments, including heavy industrial such as mining or construction, an entertainment venue, or an office to name a few.
 Some questions to consider include:

 - How many cables do you need to cover?

 - What is the outside diameter of these cables?

 The answers to these two questions offer a great start.
 This will narrow down the number of channels and channel sizes that will best suite your needs.
 For instance, you may need something as simple as a Fastlane 1 channel drop over cable protector for cables 1.5″ or less.
 The Fastlane® is most commonly used for pedestrian traffic in hospitals, churches, and small events.
 On the other hand, you may need a Linebacker® 5-channel heavy duty cable protector for cables 1.3″ or less.
 The Linebacker® brand is frequently used for vehicle and pedestrian traffic in oil drilling and military applications.
 Now that all your exposed cables are covered, consider this next set of questions.

 As a quick tidbit, many people would assume that as the number of channels decreases so does the size of the cable protector.
 In reality that is actually the opposite in most cases.
 As a general rule when the number of channels on the cable protector decreases, the channel height increases.

 - What kind of traffic will be crossing over these cables?